ncd23/databases/syllabus.md

 ## Course Description

 This course will teach you how to build dynamic websites.
-We will explore how you can use PHP and MySQL to turn your concepts into reality.
-We will be learning about a variety of open-source technologies, which when used together comprise an end-to-end online application.
-Instruction will attempt to take a pragmatic approach to the topic, and student interests will to some extent influence the topics we cover.
+We will explore how you can use PHP and MySQL, as well as Node.js and MongoDb to build web applications.
+We will be learning about a variety of open-source technologies along the way.
+Student interests will to some extent influence the topics we cover, and students are encouraged to bring any outside projects which apply to the subject matter.